lancs-net/SDQ/README.md

 SDN experimentation framework (SDQ), which offers rapid evaluation of QoE models using real network infrastructures.

-Respository containing all the tools used for the QoE meets OpenFlow work.
-Also explains how far we got with experimentation.
+Respository containing all the tools used for the QoE meets OpenFlow work as well as some case studies.

 Example Topology & Experiment
 --------